 Skin prick tests are the most common allergy tests.
 Skin tests measure if there are IgE antibodies to specific allergens such as foods, pollens, or animal dander.
 A small amount of diluted allergen is put on the skin.
 The area is pricked or scratched.
 If a child is allergic to the allergen, a small raised bump that looks like a mosquito bite appears after about 15 minutes.
 Testing for many allergens may be done at the same time.
 Skin test results are available right away after the testing is done.
-Skin prick testing may not be done if your child very recently had a severe reaction, or if he or she has long-term (chronic) hives or severe eczema.
+Skin prick testing may not be done if your child very recently had a severe reaction, or if they have long-term (chronic) hives or severe eczema.

 Note: Neither a skin nor a blood test can determine how severe an allergic reaction will be.

 There is currently no medicine to prevent food allergy in children.
 The goal of treatment is to stay away from the foods that cause the symptoms.
 It's very important that your child not eat these foods or other similar foods in that food group.
-If you are breastfeeding your child, talk to your child's allergist about whether or not you need to avoid these foods too.
+If you are breastfeeding your child, talk to your child's allergist about whether or not you need to stay away from these foods too.

 Children with food allergies who are at risk of a severe reaction (anaphylaxis) should carry 2 epinephrine autoinjectors at all times.
-This helps stop the symptoms of severe reactions.
+This medicine helps stop the symptoms of severe reactions.
 Your child's healthcare provider can teach you how to use it.

 Some children may outgrow their allergies.
-Your child's healthcare provider will discuss follow up testing or food challenges with you.
+Your child's healthcare provider will discuss follow-up testing or food challenges with you.
 Many allergies may be short-term in children.
 Your child may be able to eat the food after age 3 or 4.
 Reintroduce a food only after discussing it with your child's healthcare provider.
 This is because of the risk of a severe reaction.

 If your baby is allergic to milk, treatment may include changing your baby’s formula to a soy formula.
 If your child has problems with soy formula, your child’s healthcare provider might suggest an easily digested hypoallergenic formula.